15 Manager Resume Examples That Worked in 2026

 Why this resume works

-• Use our Standout template to get enough room to go wild on your bullet points.
+• A spacious design will let your achievements shine and be easy to read for employers.
+Use our Standout template to get enough room to go wild on your bullet points.
 Next, choose warm color tones for your training manager resume and prove why you’re the professional who turns rookies into rockstars.

-How do I Write a Manager Resume?
+How to Write a Manager Resume?

 A man with question marks floating about his head, looking confused and staring at the open laptop in front of the man.